*Please take IMMEDIATE Action*

 It is the duty and mission of PCSD to provide students with the depth and breadth of educational programs and services so they have the skills and knowledge to be college and career-ready, whether their plans include higher education, the workplace, a trade or craft, family business or the military.

-Since the 2007-2008 school year, the Peekskill City School District has lost more than $46 million in Foundation Aid.
+Since the 2009-2010 school year, the Peekskill City School District has lost just under $58 million in Foundation Aid.
 This aid needs to be fully restored so our district can fund staff and programs that continue to create educational opportunities for our children.

 PCSD is proud of its schools, students and community, and is committed to moving forward as a place where people want to live while raising and educating their children.
 The district encourages the community to be a part of that process and help prepare students for the future.
 It is our responsibility to provide educational opportunities that are equitable to our suburban counterparts so as our students are afforded parity as it relates to remaining competitive post high-school and within the global economy.

 Our district deserves the right to an equivalent and sound education for all students.
 The following highlights solutions to the fiscal challenges placed upon our growing system over the years.

 - Fund unfunded mandates

 - Fully fund full-time preschool for eligible children.

 Advocacy takes many forms.
 It could be a formal letter to an elected official asking for change, an informal letter with an anecdote, a comment made during a public forum, a letter to a newspaper editor or formal testimony at public hearings.